AwaizMd/Notes/javascript-notes.md

 So, when we finally invoke z, y is invoked.
 Now, y has to log a so it first tries to find 🔍 it in the local memory but it's not there.
 It goes to its parent function.
 It finds a there.

-Voila!
-There you have it - this is closure.

 Even when functions are returned (in the above case y) they still remember their lexical scope (where it came from)

-**Totally unrelated quote for kicks 👻:**

-They may forget what you said - but they will never forget how you made them feel - Carl W. Buehner

-I swear the rest of the article is legit 🤞 Keep reading.

 **Advantages of Closures in JavaScript 😎**